GCdM/maidiyi2/PLAN.md

 - [ ] 30: Refactor UI/Toggle keybindings
     - [ ] 30.1: Add toggle for diagnostics + spell check

+- [ ] 31: Configure scratch buffer to be 80vh/vw

 ## To do

 - [ ] 1: Learn